What Do Urine Tests Say About Diabetes?

 What Does a Positive Result Mean?

 If the test is positive, it means your kidneys can no longer filter the blood as well as they should.
-It also means you have blood vessel disease that could lead to heart problems.
+It also shows you have blood vessel disease that could lead to heart problems.
 Your doctor will probably suggest medications or lifestyle changes to help prevent these conditions:

 High blood sugar.
 Studies show tight control of your blood sugar can lower kidney damage, so your doctor may put you on more aggressive treatments.